mediquo/docs-sdk/docs/sdk/android/medicalhistory.md

 ```

 ## Open specific sections
-Every section can be opened separately.
+Every section can be opened separately, call each method with a valid context parameter.

 ```kotlin
 // Allergies